 Remember that you are the expert and most of your readers are novices in your field.
 You need to break your topics down.
-And then narrow your topic for each post down some more until there is just one singular main point for each post.
+Narrow your topic until there is just one singular main point for each post.
 No idea or topic is too small, too “obvious,” or too simple to write about.
 Chances are that your readers have never thought about the topic in the same way you have.
 Someone out there needs to read what you have to say.
 Teach what you know.
-Give the gift of your knowledge.
-It will be received with gratitude!
+Give the gift of your knowledge and it will be received with gratitude!

 5. Not utilizing an editorial calendar AKA not planning ahead.

 Blogging is hard to do off the cuff.
 It is SO much easier to plan the schedule in advance.
 This is called creating an editorial calendar.
-Always have the next few weeks of content mapped out by topic so that when you go to write you don’t have to come up with an idea.
-That piece is done.
+Always have the next few weeks of content mapped out by topic so that when you go to write you don’t have to come up with an idea on the spot.